Accession 2002.022, 2004.010 filed at 2002.022, 2015.003 (some filed separately, some with Accession 2002.022) Acession 2019.020 (filed separately)

 Title and Physical Description

-Henry D. Goerzen was born 28 Novwember 1928 in a cowboy shack near Didsbury.
+Henry D. Goerzen was born 28 November 1928 in a cowboy shack near Didsbury.
 His father, David H. Goerzen, was a member of one of the earliest settling Russian Mennonite families in Alberta.
 Henry married Erna Warkentin who was born 11 June, 1928 at Munson, Alberta.
-They were farmers and still maintain a grain farm in the Didsbury area with the help of their son.
-Henry grew up in and is now (2017) the longest continuing attendee at the Bergthal Mennonite Church.
-He has served as chairperson and in other leadership positions in both the Bergthal Mennoite Church and the Conference of Mennonites in Alberta (now Mennonite Church Alberta) while Erna Goerzen has provided leadership with the Bergthal and Alberta Women in Mission.
+They were grain farmers in the Didsbury area with the help of their son.
+Henry grew up in, and was,at the time of his death in 2019, the longest continuing attendee at the Bergthal Mennonite Church.
+He served as chairperson and in other leadership positions in both the Bergthal Mennonite Church and the Conference of Mennonites in Alberta (now Mennonite Church Alberta) while Erna Goerzen provided leadership with the Bergthal and Alberta Women in Mission.

 Henry Goerzen was a founding member of the Mennonite Historical Society of Alberta.
 He preserved and then faciliated the transfer to the MHSA archives of conference and congregational records and also collected and donated several collections of personal papers and records.
 When the Library & Archives were officially launched in October 2001, honorary memberships were awarded to Henry and Erna for their longstanding service to Mennonite history in Alberta.

-Apart from farming, church life (Bergthal Mennonite Church), and historical interests, Henry has played an active role in many congregational, Mennonite Church Alberta, Mennonite Central Committee & other activities.
-He is also an artist who works in various media and a wide range of subjects.
+Apart from farming, church life (Bergthal Mennonite Church), and historical interests, Henry played an active role in many congregational, Mennonite Church Alberta, Mennonite Central Committee & other activities.
+He was also an artist who worked in various media and a wide range of subjects.

 Scope & Content